neelesh2k/beautiful-jekyll/_posts/2020-07-17-hand-gesture-project.md

 - It is capable of handling large datasets with high dimensionality.

 - It enhances the accuracy of the model and prevents the overfitting issue.

+---
+<h3>Reference:</h3>

+- <a href="https://arxiv.org/pdf/1903.06643.pdf">GestureKeeper: Gesture Recognition for Controlling Devices in IoT Environments</a>

+- <a href="https://epubs.siam.org/doi/pdf/10.1137/S003614450342480?xid=PS_smithsonian">The Structure and Function of Complex Networks</a>

+- <a href = "https://arxiv.org/pdf/0907.3368.pdf">Complex network approach for recurrence analysis of time series</a>

+- <a href = "https://arxiv.org/pdf/0908.3447.pdf"> Recurrence networks – A novel paradigm for nonlinear time series analysis </a>

+- <a href="https://towardsai.net/p/programming/decision-trees-explained-with-a-practical-example-fe47872d3b53#:~:text=A%20decision%20tree%20is%20one,it%20according%20to%20the%20conditions.">Decision Trees Explained With a Practical Example</a>

+- <a href="https://www.javatpoint.com/machine-learning-decision-tree-classification-algorithm">Decision Tree Classification Algorithm</a>

+- <a href="https://www.javatpoint.com/machine-learning-random-forest-algorithm">Random Forest Classification Algorithm</a>

+---